msintuneappsdk/intune-app-sdk-xamarin/README.md

 5. Select `Edit Components` and add the Intune App SDK component you’ve downloaded locally to your computer.

-Note:  Once released, you will be able to add the component directly from the component store in Visual Studio.
-You can now begin building the component into your iOS and Android Xamarin apps.

 ## Enabling MAM in your iOS mobile app
 1. In order to initialize the Intune App SDK, you will need to make a call for any API in AppDelegate.cs class e.g.